HEU-EFS Project Featured in the European Heart Journal

 Who Should Attend:

-This panel session will benefit a wide range of stakeholders, including EU-wide and national regulators, competent authorities, notified bodies, HTA bodies, healthcare providers, patient organizations, research organizations, legal and ethical experts, CROs, and health technology developers.
+These poster sessions can provide valuable insights for a diverse group of stakeholders, including EU-wide and national regulators, competent authorities, notified bodies, HTA bodies, healthcare providers, patient organizations, research organizations, legal and ethical experts, CROs, and health technology developers.

 Work Package 2 Video Guide